David Morales (politician): Labor

 Morales is a supporter of raising the minimum wage to $15 an hour.
 In May 2021, the RI House of Representatives passed a pathway to the $15 minimum wage which will gradually increase the minimum wage from its current $11.50 an hour to $15 by January 1, 2025.
+In August 2025, he supported a bill that would further raise the state's minimum wage to $17 an hour by 2027.

 In the 2021 legislative session, Morales introduced several bills related to labor rights.
-Among them was House Bill 5855 which would expand Rhode Island’s whistleblower protection law by prohibiting an employer from reporting an employee's immigration, extending whistleblower protections to job applicants and prospective employees, increasing damages for employers who violate the law from “actual” to “treble”, and requiring a posting of the Whistleblower Protection Law, in every language known to be spoken by the workers, in the workplace.
+Among them was House Bill 5855 which would expand Rhode Island's whistleblower protection law by prohibiting an employer from reporting an employee's immigration, extending whistleblower protections to job applicants and prospective employees, increasing damages for employers who violate the law from “actual” to “treble”, and requiring a posting of the Whistleblower Protection Law, in every language known to be spoken by the workers, in the workplace.
 The bill passed both the House and Senate Chamber during the last day of the 2021 legislative session.
 In addition, he introduced a bill to provide essential workers with “hazard pay” which would be a rate of 133% of their regular pay during a declared public health emergency.
 He also introduced the Dignity at Work Act which would require employers to take appropriate steps to prevent workplace bullying or harassment and establish a Fair Work Commission (FWC) to investigate cases of workplace bullying.
 Both bills were held for further study.

 Healthcare

 Morales is a strong supporter of a single-payer healthcare system.
 He introduced a bill to establish a Medicare-for-All healthcare program for Rhode Island called “the Rhode Island Comprehensive Health Insurance Program.”
 The bill was held for further study.
 Morales worked with state lawmakers and co-sponsored legislation to cap out of pocket costs for insulin prescriptions at $40 a month; the bill unanimously passed both the House and Senate.
-He also introduced a bill to cap out of pocket expenses for specialty prescription drug medication at $100 for a 30 day supply.
+He also introduced a bill to cap out of pocket expenses for specialty prescription drug medication at $100 for a 30-day supply.

-Health Insurance
+Health insurance

 In August 2021, Morales organized a letter along with 14 other lawmakers and over 150 Rhode Island residents urging the RI Office of the Health Insurance Commissioner to reject health insurance rate hikes proposed by Blue Cross Blue Shield, the Neighborhood Health Plan of RI, UnitedHealthcare, Aetna, Cigna and Tufts Health.

 Morales believes that RIte Track, a Rhode Island statewide Medicaid program, should provide healthcare coverage to all children, regardless of their immigration status.
 In one interview, Morales stated, "Right now, we have 3,000 children in the state uninsured and the vast majority are low income or undocumented."
 With recent budget cuts and the growing number of uninsured people of Rhode Island and the exclusion of undocumented children, Morales hopes to revamp the program.